Catalyst is a network of churches working together to make disciples in the nations of the world.

 For us to achieve everything we’re called to we need men and women who are spiritually gifted and biblically trained, using their skills and passions for the common good in our society and our churches.

-We run three training programmes – Impact, Leadership Foundations and Broadcast.
+We run three training programmes – Impact, Leadership Training and Broadcast.

 Impact is a year out to focus on God, involving a church-based project, overseas mission, and training in leadership skills and theology.

-Leadership Foundations is a two-year training course for men and women called to leadership – developing your leadership skills, theology, doctrine and character.
+Leadership Training is a two-year training course for men and women called to leadership – developing your leadership skills, theology, doctrine and character.

 Broadcast is about training, connecting and sending.
 We want to use social media to see thousands of churches planted, believers motivated and churches connected.